mraible/jhipster-ms-oidc-improved/store/README.md

 ## Building for production

+### Packaging as jar

-To optimize the store application for production, run:
+To build the final jar and optimize the store application for production, run:

     ./mvnw -Pprod clean package

 To ensure everything worked, run:

-    java -jar target/*.war
+    java -jar target/*.jar

 Refer to [Using JHipster in production][] for more details.

+### Packaging as war

+To package your application as a war in order to deploy it to an application server, run:

+    ./mvnw -Pprod,war clean package

 ## Testing